Go Direct to -

 time request the local Naval establishment to provide a bugler who

-close you can play Heart of Oak or another naval song that
+close you can play a recording Heart of Oak or Sunset

 A short medley of sea